 He is a member of the National Athletic Trainer’s Association (NATA).

-Dan and his wife, the former Barbara Wolff, were married in 1994 and have two children, Danielle, 14, and Sean, 9.
+Dan and his wife, Barbara Wolff, were married in 1994 and have two children, Danielle, 15, and Sean, 10.